asmitaskamble/AT2_ML-as-a-Service/README.md

 models: best model of predictive and forecast

-report: It contains experimental report 1 and 2 & final report.
+report: It contains experimental report 1, 2 & final report.